 Transition is a part of life for all learners.
 This can be transition to a new class in school, having a new teacher, or moving on to another school, training provider or moving in to employment.
 Worstead school is committed to working in partnership with children, families and other providers to ensure positive transitions occur.

 Planning for transition is a part of our provision for all learners, including those with SEN. Moving classes will be discussed with you and your child at their summer term review meeting.
 Transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation.

 Have your say

 Worstead school is our community school.
 We can shape and develop provision for all of our learners ensuring achievement for all.
-This SEN report declares our annual offer to learners with SEN, but to be effective it needs the views of all parents/carers, learners, governors and staff.
-So please engage with our annual process to ‘assess plan, do and review’ provision for SEN.
+This SEND report declares our annual offer to learners with SEND, but to be effective it needs the views of all parents/carers, learners, governors and staff.
+So please engage with our annual process to ‘assess, plan, do and review’ provision for SEND.

-If you have any questions or concerns lease speak initially to the Headteacher.
+If you have any questions or concerns please speak initially to the class teacher, SENCO or Headteacher.
 Worstead School has a complaints policy which can be viewed in the policies section of our website.

 www.norfolk.gov.uk/send - The Local Offer